Monday, January 16, 2012

 58

-Income-generating project helps alleviate poverty
+Income-generating project helps relieve poverty

 Last night I sent more than 1 million Ugandan shillings to Naume Sabano, chair of the Abayudaya Women's Association, for paperbead jewelry made by her members.
 The jewelry was sold in Portland, OR, where I visited the P'nai Or Jewish Renewal community last weekend to lead an Abayudaya Shabbaton.
 The money is only $430 but it means a lot to subsistence farmers who rarely have any cash income.

-This morning I woke up to this text message from Naume: "Dear Lorne, what exciting news .
+This morning I woke up to this text message from Naume: "Dear Lorne, what exciting news.
 I wish you could see my smile but all I could say is thank you so much.
 May God reward your efforts."

 Click to order Abayudaya paperbead jewelry